Badachro, near GairlochGuest Rating

 Sitting room with open fire and TV/DVD

-Dining room with wood burning stove, piano, CD player, iPod docking station and Wifi
+Dining room with wood-burning stove, piano, CD player, iPod docking station

-Dining kitchen with dishwasher, washing machine, microwave and fridge freezer etc. (tumble drier in adjacent outhouse)
+Dining kitchen with electric oven and hob dishwasher, microwave, coffee machine, washing machine and fridge freezer, etc (tumble dryer in adjacent outhouse)

 Double bedroom with wash basin

 - Linen (Single Bed)

 - Travel Cot (excluding linen)

 Bed linen INCLUDED and towels are available to hire.
 The first £20 of electricity is INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by oil central heating (first £20 INCLUDED with any additional payable at the end of your stay) and open fire (one bucket of coal INCLUDED) and wood burning stove (one basket of logs INCLUDED).
 WiFi is INCLUDED (subject to a fair usage policy).
 A maximum of 3 dogs are welcome at an additional charge (2 large, 2 medium or 3 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.